 Periodic calibration and maintenance of the gas monitor is essential for proper operation and correct readings.
 Please calibrate and maintain this instrument regularly!
 Frequency of calibration depends upon the type of use you have and the sensor types.
-Typical calibration frequencies for most applications are between 3 and 6 months, but can be required more often or less often based on your usage.
+For most applications, typical calibration frequencies are between 3 and 6 months but can be more often or less often based on your usage.